blockadjacent/defi-bots/README.md

 # Multi-chain DeFi Bots

-> Experimental multi-chain DeFi bots for automating a variety of tasks on cryptocurrency tokens.
+> Experimental bots for trading cryptocurrency tokens via decentralized exchanges on different blockchains.
+> Currently supporting Algorand mainnet only.
+Support for some Ethereum L1/L2 blockchains coming in Q1 2025.

 ## Overview

-This repo houses experimental multi-chain bots that implement a variety of automated functions on a wallet's cryptocurrency tokens.
+This repo houses experimental bots that trade cryptocurrency tokens via decentralized exchanges on different blockchains.
 Algorand is the only chain currently supported but Polygon and Arbitrum are the next chains on the roadmap to be supported.
-The range of functions performed include:

-- Fulfilling limit order trades between pairs of supported Algorand tokens, via the Tinyman and Pact SDKs.

-These bots are an on-going development effort and are being used internally by BlockAdjacent as part of the company's overall financial and investment growth strategies.
+These bots are an on-going development effort and are already being used extensively and successfully by our own team members.